 In January 2017 Dr. Godlove Fonjweng and I will lead a Hartwick College January Term off-campus program in Cameroon.
-On Wednesday, March 23 he and I will participate in an information session in Dewar Hall for students interested in the program.
-We will also be available to meet with students and answer their questions on Thursday, April 7 at 6:15 PM in Golisano 103.
+On Thursday, September 8 he and I will participate in an information session in Dewar Hall outside the Commons as part of Hartwick’s JTerm Mini Program Fair.

 Cameroon is a Central/West African country about the size of California with a population of about 18 million people with over 250 ethnic groups, each with its own language and culture.
 It is officially bilingual in French and English and is the only African country to have been colonized by three different Western powers.
 Cameroon was discovered and named by the Portuguese and then colonized by the Germans, English and French.
 The German influence is still visible, mainly in the area of building & road infrastructure and plantation agriculture.
 The French and English influences are most visible in the two educational and legal systems concurrently practiced in the Anglophone and Francophone regions of Cameroon.
 Cameroon also served as a port for the Trans-Atlantic Slave Trade.
 Cameroon spans all the three major vegetation belts of Africa- Equatorial Rain Forest in the south, Savanna in the middle and Sahel (semi desert) in the north.
 Cameroon’s ecological diversity is in part responsible for its cultural diversity, which mimics Africa’s diversity and which has earned it the nickname Petite Afrique or Africa in Miniature.